dylanljones/pyrekordbox/README.md

 ## File formats

-A summary of the Rekordbox file formats can be cound in the [documentation]:
+A summary of the Rekordbox file formats can be found in the [documentation]:

 - [Rekordbox XML format][xml-doc]
 - [ANLZ file format][anlz-doc]